Theory for polariton-assisted remote energy transfer: Theory

-Our analysis of Eqs. (\ref{eq:rates_to_A}) and (\ref{eq:rates_to_D}) reveal one of the main conclusions of this letter: \emph{while strongly coupling to $D$ but not to $A$ might yield a $D\to A$ EET rate change with respect to the bare case by starting from the (delocalized) polariton states, strong coupling to $A$ but not to $D$ will change that process in a less meaningful way}.
+Our analyses of Eqs. (\ref{eq:rates_to_A}) and (\ref{eq:rates_to_D}) reveal one of the main conclusions of this letter: \emph{while strongly coupling to $D$ but not to $A$ might yield a $D\to A$ EET rate change with respect to the bare case, strong coupling to $A$ but not to $D$ will change that process in a negligible manner}.
 Interestingly, these trends have also been observed for transfer between layers of donor and acceptor quantum dots selectively coupled to metal nanoparticles in the weak-interaction regime.\citep{Ozel2013} However, polariton formation with $A$ is not useless, for one may consider the interesting prospect of converting $A$ states into new donors.
 As we shall show in the next paragraphs, this role reversal or ``carnival effect'' can be achieved when the UP is higher in energy than the bare donor states.
-These findings are quite general and should apply to other molecular processes as long as the interactions between reactants and products (taking the roles of donors and acceptors) also decay at large distances, a scenario that is chemically ubiquitous.
+These findings are quite general and should apply to other molecular processes as long as the interactions between reactants and products (taking the roles of donors and acceptors) also decay at large distances, a scenario that is chemically ubiquitous.\citep{Hutchison2012}

-\subsection{Case 2: SC to both donor and acceptor chromophores}
+\subsection{Case $ii$: SC to both donor and acceptor chromophores}